DiogoDeAndrade/CortexChronicles7/README.md

 ## Licenses

+- Scrolling text code by [Musical Kittehs], licensed through the [CC0] license.
-- All game source code by Diogo de Andrade is licensed under the [MIT] license.
+- All remaining game source code by Diogo de Andrade is licensed under the [MIT] license.

 ## Metadata